Guide to Perfecting Your Kettlebell Swing: Techniques and Benefits

 A kettlebell swing is a full-body exercise that uses a kettlebell weight.
 You swing the kettlebell up from between your legs to chest-height or higher, using your hips and core for power, not your back.
 It’s like a dynamic hip hinge that works your glutes, hamstrings, core, and shoulders all at once.
 To start, choosing the right kettlebell is essential.
 At SF HealthTech, we offer two options suited to your preferences:

-• Competition Kettlebells:
+• Competition Kettlebells

 These kettlebells are designed for precision and smoothness, perfect for experienced users who focus on technique and control during their workouts.
 They’re made of cast iron and have a machined handle for a secure grip.